marcomarino123/Bethe-Salpeter-equation/README.md

 (doing testing)

-the formula of the pdf here needs some adjustments
+the formula of the pdf here need some adjustments